krishchadha/Devop_projects/Angular Devops/Readme.md

 ![image](https://github.com/krishchadha/Devop_projects/assets/30497676/6361f92b-a097-4f03-bbda-3697f68e18f8)

 Docker plays a crucial role in containerizing the Angular application, ensuring consistency across different environments.
 By containerizing the app, we can avoid the "it works on my machine" problem and ensure the app behaves the same way in development, testing, and production.

+Docker was also used for containerization of the angular app, creating different versions,and to build code.

 Why Docker?